MarcTimperley/ARM-scripts/README.md

  - .abcde.conf - configuration file for abcde audio ripper
  - arm.yml - configuration for ARM itself
- - tracklisting.md - how to get tracklistings if MusicBrainz doesn't have them
  - convert.sh - automated Handbrake conversion and content move with progress indicators

 ARM is a great tool to automate ripping CDs and DVDs, and I have added some additional scripts to improve the process (IMHO).